kguzek/guzek-uk-api/README.md

 ## Usage

 This repository isn't really meant to be cloned or downloaded by anyone, it's just where I keep the source code so I can develop from different locations.
 If you read this README, say hi!

+## Copyright

+Copyright © 2021-2025 by Konrad Guzek

+This file is part of Guzek UK API.

+Guzek UK API is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+Guzek UK API is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU Affero General Public License for more details.

+You should have received a copy of the GNU Affero General Public License along with this program.
+If not, see <https://www.gnu.org/licenses/>.